openordu/ordu-ui/src/about.md

 making a high-quality hyper-accessible website.
-The project's goals include producing a reliable set of source texts, guides and praxis, licensing it in a way enabling personalization and customization of the text for local rites and licenses those changes back to the community at large.
+The project's goals include producing a reliable set of source texts, guides and praxis, licensing it in a way enabling personalization and customization of the text for local rites and license those changes back to the community at large.

 Toward this goal, we are creating a collaborative space as a platform built on a community of individuals passionate about Celtic Paganism.
 We are inspired by